-Sport Systems uses quality materials and state-of-the-art installation techniques
+Sport Systems uses quality materials and installation techniques for long term performance

 Fencing requirements vary from job-to-job depending upon the type of facility and setting.
 In public settings, ten foot high fences are usually installed so courts can be locked to prevent improper use.
 In residential or club settings, the trend is to use as little fencing as possible to provide an “open”, unobtrusive look.
 All black fence is the least noticeable and the most popular.
 All green fences are much more noticeable than black.
 Galvanized-colored fence work is the least expensive fence but is also the most visible due to its shiny color.
 Wood fences are a “natural” alternative.